NotwoJack/EVE-Exploration-Guide/en/EVE-Exploration-Guide.md

 ![logo](https://notwojack.github.io/EVE-Exploration-Guide/image/7.4.2-1.png ':size=WIDTHxHEIGHT')

 **Guardian:** Not NPC ships, but a kind of cloud with AOE damage.
 Before the appearance, it would be indicated in the local channel.
-Once the 30s long timer begins \(the red text in the image above), cycle your prop module and align vertically downwards immediately.
+Once the 30s long timer begins \(the red text in the image above), cycle your MWD and align vertically downwards immediately.
 At first the range of Guardian is only 30km, after 30s it will spread out until about 70km \(DPS before spreading: 400/s, 100 per damage type) \(DPS after spreading: 1000/s, 250 per damage type).
 Attacking the structure Sleeper Enclave would trigger the 30s alarm immediately.
 After the appearance of the Guardian \(with any method), the Rift to the second pocket would appear at the Tractor Beam.
 And the entrance location of the first pocket would be moved to another beacon, which is outside of the Guardian and near that new Rift.

 **1st pocket**
 three areas: 1.
 Logistic area	2.
 Tractor Beam area	3.
 Sleeper Enclave area